 Volunteer companion applications are accepted on a rolling basis, so even if you can’t make the next round of training you are still welcome to apply.

-Companion training takes place at our Glasgow city centre office three times per year (January-March, April-June, August-October).
+Companion training takes place at our Glasgow city centre office twice per year (January-March, April-June).

 The next companion recruitment and training dates are: